-- 29. Consistent with the principles expressed by the Basel Committee in the document Customer due diligence for banks, the due diligence described in the three previous sections should be taken into account in all relevant procedures, systems and controls, be part of the training of the relevant staff, and should be included in the scope of the bank's internal audit and compliance function. - 30.
-In addition, banks should review their contractual documentation related to correspondent banking in order to ensure compliance with transparency standards and only enter into contractual relationships with banks adhering to best transparency practices.
+- 35. Consistent with the principles expressed by the Basel Committee in the document Customer due diligence for banks, the due diligence described in the previous sections should be taken into account in all relevant procedures, systems and controls, be part of the training of the relevant staff, and should be included in the scope of the bank's internal audit and compliance function. - 36.
+In addition, unless adherence by their correspondents to appropriate transparency standards results from the participation in a messaging system, from local requirements or other equivalent mechanisms, banks should review their contractual documentation related to correspondent banking in order to ensure compliance with transparency standards and only enter into contractual relationships with banks adhering to transparency standards referenced to in paragraph 12.